 The tank should have at least one plastic vine plant in there of some kind to act as a shelter for the hatchlings.

-Place no more then 5 in each Aquazo to prevent overcrowding.
+Place no more than 5 in each Aquazo to prevent overcrowding.

-There should always be cool retreat so the lizards can thermoregulate (keeping at the right temperature).
+There should always be a cool retreat so the lizards can thermoregulate (keeping at the right temperature).

 A new UV strip tube should be purchased to make sure the lizards receive the full benefits of the light, ZooMed™ ReptiSun 5 lamps work well.

 Spray the walls and plants with water every morning and every late afternoon.
 Make sure that you don’t spray the babies directly, just the plants and walls of the tank.

 The idea is to get the plants to have droplets of water on them but no water is allowed to collect in the bottom of the tank, small chameleons can drown in a tiny pool of water!

 Feeding should commence the day after hatching and should be fat flightless fruit flies dusted with supplement powder, do this after the plants have dried (2 hours) so that the flies don’t drown in water.

 The chameleons instinctively know how to use their long sticky tipped tongue and it is a joy to watch the hatchlings taking aim and catching their first flies!